ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 After authentication, the user can post cheeps, follow other authors, and view personalized timelines such as MyPage and FollowingTimeline.
 Authenticated users can log out at any time.

-### Sequence of functionality/calls trough Chirp!
+### Sequence of functionality/calls through Chirp!

-The following sequence diagram shows the flow of an unauthenticated requesttp the root endpoint and the data retrieval required to render the page.
+The following sequence diagram shows the flow of an unauthenticated request to the root endpoint and the data retrieval required to render the page.

 ![Sequence diagram: GET /](diagrams/sequence-of-functionality.pdf)